Skip to content

 O --> R[Synthesized Output]

-When to use: N independent tasks — reviewing N files, fetching N URLs, analyzing N data sources.
+When to use: N independent tasks, such as reviewing N files, fetching N URLs, or analyzing N data sources.

-Trade-off: Fast (parallel execution).
-The orchestrator must synthesize results (see Fan-Out Synthesis).
+Trade-off: fast, because the work runs in parallel.
+The orchestrator must then synthesize the results (see Fan-Out Synthesis).

-Example: Parallel reviewers for code quality, type safety, and test coverage — each sub-agent gets its own context window.
+Example: parallel reviewers for code quality, type safety, and test coverage, each with its own context window.
 See Sub-Agents for Fan-Out and Specialized Agent Roles.

 Pipeline